 After that, add pasta sauce and stir as needed.

-It will take some time for the meat to fully cook, depending on your stove settings.
+Depending on your stove settings, it will take some time for the meat to cook fully.

 Personally, I keep the burner on the middle setting and cover it with occasional stirring every minute or so for around 8 minutes.

 The following are the products I’ve used to make my own meaty, high-protein spaghetti.
 Some of the links below are Amazon Affiliate links.

 Anthony’s Textured Vegetable Protein, TVP, 1.5 lb, Gluten-Free, Vegan, Made in the USA, Unflavored

 You can likely get Beyond Beef from Beyond Meat from your local grocery store.
 In South Florida where I live, Publix (our major grocery store chain) has been selling Beyond Meat products for a while.
 Sometimes, they go on Publix’s famous BOGO (buy one, get one) sale.
 Additionally, Whole Foods slang these on the daily.